 Except for systems that could possibly be attacked and the scope specified in Section 9.3, eCA shall announce the information which should be publicly stated by the qualified auditor.
 The audit results are displayed on the eCA website's front page using WebTrust for Certification Authorities seal, WebTrust for Certification Authorities - Extended Validation SSL and WebTrust for Certification Authorities - SSL Baseline Requirements seals.
 The external audit report and management's assertions may be viewed by clicking on the seal.
-The latest external audit report and management's assertions shall be made publicly available in eCA's repository within three months after the end of the audit period.
-If the posting of the latest audit results needs to be postponed for some reason, the CA shall provide a letter of explanation signed by the qualified auditor.
+The latest external audit report and management's report and management's needs to be postponed for some reason, the CA shall provide a letter of explanation signed by the qualified auditor.